thenumbernine/NeuralNet/luabinding/README.md

 - `ann:clearBatch()`

 Driven by some Lua C++ automatic binding / member object and method wrapper generation that is pretty concise (500 loc or so).
-TODO's for that:
+TODO's for LuaCxx/Bind.h:
 - needs member-method-returns-ref to work
 - needs pass-by-value methods to push copies of full userdata instead of light userdata
-- ipairs for IndexAccess classes, pairs for everyone
+- pairs for everyone + pairs-over-ipairs support for extra index / operator[] access objects
 - expose C++ static members in the obj metatables (esp so the Lua metatable instances can access them, but so can the outside world via the metatable)